 |Progress Toward Outcome

-The Core Environment Program (CEP) progress made towards its 2016 Design Monitoring Framework outcomes so far in 2015 is summarized in brief below (more information available in the CEP website: www.gms-eoc.org)
+The Core Environment Program (CEP) has delivered major outputs towards achieving its intended outcome of an environment friendly and climate-resilient GMS economic cooperation program to date.
+Progress made towards its 2016 Design Monitoring Framework outcomes is summarized in brief below (more information available in the CEP website: www.gms-eoc.org)

 CEP made substantial contributions to technical and human resource capacity development.
-During January to June 2015, CEP organized or co-organized 29 events, involving nearly 1,970 participants.
-These events included workshops, trainings, conferences, study tours, and planning meetings.
-There were 13 regional events and 16 national events.
+To date, CEP has organized or co-organized 70 events, involving nearly 3,204 participants.
+These regional and national events included workshops, trainings, conferences, study tours, and planning meetings.
 In addition, three briefs were published (on Green Freight, strategic environmental assessment, and ecosystem based adaptation) and a report produced on the status of natural capital in the GMS and means to increase investments in natural capital.
 A range of other knowledge products are in development.

-CEP played a lead role in mobilizing broad-based partnerships on key environmental issues in the GMS: For example, The Fourth GMS Environment Ministers' Meeting (EMM4) was held in Nay Pyi Taw from 27 29 January and brought together more then 200 participants from the GMS countries, including government delegates, co-financing partners, and representatives from private sector, youth, the ADB, and NGOs.
+CEP played a lead role in mobilizing broad-based partnerships on key environmental issues in the GMS: For example, The Fourth GMS Environment Ministers Meeting (EMM4) was held in Nay Pyi Taw from 2729 January and brought together more than 200 participants from the GMS countries, including government delegates, co-financing partners, and representatives from private sector, youth, the ADB, and NGOs.
 It solicited high-level consensus and support from the GMS countries and stakeholders to scale up efforts to protect and enhance natural capital to achieve inclusive and sustainable development in the subregion.
 Four knowledge events preceded the formal EMM4 meeting, including a Biodiversity Landscapes Forum, a Natural Capital Business Forum, a Youth Environment Meeting, and a Natural Capital Dialogue.
-Also, the CEP-led Climate Change Adaptation Roundtable series continued its contribution to regional knowledge exchange with roundtables six and seven held.
+Also, the CEP-led Climate Change Adaptation Roundtable series continued its contribution to regional knowledge exchange with 11 roundtables held by March 2016.

 CEP continued to contribute to important policy and institutional development outcomes.
 These include further technical support to finalize Myanmar's environmental impact assessment (EIA) procedures and technical guidelines as well as a protected area assessment that has informed Myanmar's new ecotourism management strategy.